-- 1 From the main menu of the WhatsConnected console, select Configure > Discovery Settings.
-The Discovery Settings dialog appears. - 2 The dialog displays all previously defined discovery settings.
+1 From the main menu of the WhatsConnected console, select Configure > Discovery Settings.
+The Discovery Settings dialog appears.

+- 2 The dialog displays all previously defined discovery settings.
 To create a new collection of discovery settings, right-click in the left list, a right-click menu appears. - 3 Click New.
 The New Discovery Settings dialog appears. - 4 Enter a Name that gives context to the discovery settings you are creating (i.e. TestLab, Production Network).
 This name is stored so that it can be reused for later network scans. - 5 Click OK. - 6 On the Discovery Settings dialog, a new entry appears in the left pane list for the new collection of discovery settings.
 Select the new collection name from the list. - 7 Select the discovery method for the network scan from Method.
-For more information about the discovery types, see About Layer 2 Network Discovery scan types (on page 6). - 8 If you use the Advanced Discovery Settings, click Advanced and enter the number of Max Threads to use while running the discovery scan.
+For more information about the discovery types, see About Layer 2 Network Discovery scan types (on page 9). - 8 Enter the number of Max Threads to use while running the discovery scan.
 This indicates the number of separate threads to run in the background as WhatsConnected attempts to communicate with the devices on the network.